 Ingenious floating gardens and fishing techniques make the most of the surroundings and as you travel everywhere by small boat with your private guide, you really have the chance to get amongst the communities and learn their traditional values.
 All sorts of handicrafts are on display from silver to weaving to cigar making – again all ancient and traditional methods.

 Like the rest of the country, every time you look at the horizon you will see golden temples and monuments to their Buddhist faith.

-All the locals love to meet you and are not yet spoiled by too much tourism, but I fear this may not be too far off.
-One of my favorite parts of staying at Inle Lake was taking a long bike ride along the flat river banks through villages and past monasteries – an amazing way to get really amongst the locals.
-The 5 day rotating market is also excellent to catch as it is a really authentic locals market full of vibrant colors and exotic sounds and smells – again not for the faint hearted but fantastic for photography!
+All the locals love to meet you and are not yet spoilt by too much tourism, but I fear this may not be too far off.
+One of my favourite parts of staying at Inle Lake was taking a long bike ride along the flat river banks through villages and past monasteries – an amazing way to get really amongst the locals.
+The 5 day rotating market is also excellent to catch as it is a really authentic locals market full of vibrant colours and exotic sounds and smells – again not for the faint hearted but fantastic for photography!